Using the utilsFFI R package

 library(utilsFFI)

+Once you complete the installation steps and can load the utilsFFI package, you can import data.
 Note that R is not able to connect to files on Sharepoint or MS Teams (Teams also stores all files on Sharepoint).
 That means you need to store data package files on your local machine or on a server.
-The default option for importing data will add the data package views (i.e., flatfiles) to an environment called FFI_tables to your Environment work space (i.e. Environment tab in top right panel).
+The default option for importing data will add the FFI database tables to an environment called FFI_tables in your Environment work space (i.e. Environment tab in top right panel).

 library(utilsFFI)